chingu-voyages/Handbook/docs/guides/soloproject/soloproject.md

 <ul>
     <li>Product Owners who are certified are eligible to guide Voyage teams once they complete their Solo Project</li>
     <li>Product Owners who are trained, but not certified must shadow another Product Owner in a Voyage before they can guide their own team in a subsequent Voyage</li>
-    <li>Product Owners with no training and no certification may only shadow more experienced Product Owners in a Voyage</li>
+    <li>Product Owners with no training and no certification may not participate in a Voyage</li>
-    <li>If you have successfully completed the [AgileMBA program](https://www.thejobhackers.org/participant/) Chingu considers you to be the same as someone who is both trained and certified.</li>
+    <li>If you have successfully completed the [AgileMBA program](https://www.thejobhackers.org/participant) Chingu considers you to be the same as someone who is both trained and certified.</li>
 </ul>
 </td>
 </tr>